CVE-2025-66607: CWE-358 in Yokogawa Electric Corporation FAST/TOOLS

 Description

 CVE-2025-66607 is a medium-severity vulnerability in Yokogawa Electric Corporation's FAST/TOOLS software versions R9.
-01 through R10.
+01 to R10.
 04. The flaw involves an insecure setting in the HTTP response header that could allow attackers to redirect users to malicious websites.
-Exploitation requires no authentication or user interaction but has a high attack complexity, limiting ease of exploitation.
-The vulnerability impacts the confidentiality and integrity of user sessions by enabling phishing or redirection attacks.
-No known exploits are currently reported in the wild.
-European organizations using FAST/TOOLS in critical industrial control systems could face targeted attacks, especially in countries with significant industrial automation sectors.
-Mitigation involves reviewing and securing HTTP response headers, applying vendor patches when available, and implementing network-level protections against malicious redirects.
-Countries like Germany, France, Italy, and the UK are most likely affected due to their industrial base and use of Yokogawa products.
+Exploitation requires no authentication or user interaction but has a high attack complexity.
+The vulnerability affects multiple FAST/TOOLS packages including RVSVRN, UNSVRN, HMIWEB, FTEES, and HMIMOB.
+Although no known exploits are currently reported in the wild, the issue poses a risk to the integrity of user navigation and could facilitate phishing or malware delivery.
+European organizations using FAST/TOOLS in critical industrial control systems should prioritize patching or mitigating this vulnerability.
+Countries with significant industrial automation sectors and Yokogawa customer bases, such as Germany, France, and the UK, are most likely to be impacted.
+Mitigation involves careful configuration of HTTP headers, monitoring for suspicious redirects, and applying vendor patches once available.

 AI-Powered Analysis